-Philanthropist, community volunteer, Emory University trustee, and chair of The Goizueta Foundation Executive Committee for fifteen years after the untimely death of her husband, Roberto C. Goizueta, in 1997, Mrs. Goizueta offered those whose causes she supported a rare combination of passionate investment and quiet effectiveness.
-While deflecting attention, Mrs. Goizueta nonetheless won admiration and gratitude from a diverse group of institutions and individuals.
+Philanthropist, community volunteer, Emory University trustee, and chair of The Goizueta Foundation Executive Committee for fifteen years after the untimely death of her husband, Roberto C. Goizueta, in 1997, Mrs. Goizueta offered those whose causes she Mrs. Goizueta is survived by her three children and nine grandsupported a rare combination of passionate investment and quiet children.
+Dean Erika James, in her announcement of Mrs. effectiveness.
+While deflecting attention, Mrs. Goizueta nonethe-Goizueta's passing, spoke for many in writing, "I cannot help but less won admiration and gratitude from a diverse group of institumarvel at this life well lived."-CDB tions and individuals.
 Through grants and volunteer work, she advanced the missions of organizations such as the Atlanta History Center, the Woodruff Arts Center, and the Latin American Association.
 Thousands of Goizueta graduates received diplomas from her at commencement, their lives lastingly changed by her family's generosity.